-Redeeming Riches has been running a truly good series, 10 Money-Saving Tips to Help You Stash $10,000!, which includes tips in each post on how to accumulate such a pile of cash, one expense at a time.
-The initial post in the series ran back on February 22nd, and took aim at cutting back on going out to eat as the first tip in the quest.
+Redeeming Riches once ran a truly good series, 10 Money-Saving Tips to Help You Stash $10,000!, which includes tips in each post on how to accumulate such a pile of cash, one expense at a time.
+The initial post in the series took aim at cutting back on going out to eat as the first tip in the quest.
+It begs the question: how much money can you save by not eating out?

 It’s almost standard fare on the personal finance blogging circuit to take aim at eating out as a rich source of savings, either to build up a bigger bank balance, or to reign in a runaway budget.
 But how much money can we save by cutting back on this expense?